nationalarchives/image-viewer-comparison/README.md

 # Open Source Image viewer

+## Look in the history to see Mirador and UV

+This README is now focussed on TIFY since the decision to adopt it as our IIIF image viewer. **To view other image viewers checkout an earlier commit - either in the terminal or by navigating the code in GitHub**

 This repository has been created to coordinate developers' work in comparing Open Source IIIF image viewers.
 The related issue and tasks are at https://github.com/nationalarchives/Subscription-Offering/issues/143

 | Feature                                   | Universal Viewer  | Mirador   | Tify   | Notes